andrewtarzia/andrewtarzia.github.io/_posts/2021-11-16-poremapper-post.md

 Why?
 ------

-I work mostly with metal-organic cages and, in that field, the pore is often visualised with a software called VOIDOO, which makes very pretty images.
-Simply, I wanted to recreate that, quickly (just for visualisation) and in Python (to interface with an [stk](https://stk.readthedocs.io/en/stable/) molecule).
+I work mostly with metal-organic cages and, in that field, the pore is often visualised with a software called VOIDOO ([see here](https://pubmed.ncbi.nlm.nih.gov/15299456/)), which makes very pretty images.
+Simply, I wanted to recreate that, quickly (just for visualisation) and in Python (to interface with an [_stk_](https://stk.readthedocs.io/en/stable/) molecule).
 I initially planned on performing cheap dynamics on what I termed a ``Blob`` inside the cage, allowing it to mould to the interior surface.
-However, that was overcomplicating a relatively simple solution: just inflate a balloon inside the pore! 🎈🎈
+However, that was overcomplicating a relatively simple solution: just inflate a balloon inside the pore! :balloon:

 How?